2022–23 División de Honor de Rugby: Competition format

-Each team plays twelve games - one game against each opponent.
-Then the league divides into two groups: the top six teams will progress to Group A and the remaining seven teams will progress to Group B. The teams play the other members of their groups once more, meaning Group A teams play a further five games and Group B teams play a further six.
+Each team played twelve games - one game against each opponent.
+Then the league divided into two groups: the top six teams progressed to Group A and the remaining seven teams progressed to Group B. The teams played the other members of their groups once more, meaning Group A teams played a further five games and Group B teams play a further six.

-As before, eight teams will progress through to the playoffs, meaning the top two teams from Group B will qualify along with the six teams from Group A.
+As before, eight teams qualified for the playoffs, meaning the top two teams from Group B went through along with the six teams from Group A.

-As the division has an extra team, two teams will be automatically relegated (instead of one) and the team finishing eleventh will contest a playoff against the runner-up from the División B playoffs.

-The division is made up of thirteen teams this season instead of the usual twelve after controversy during the 2021-22 season.
+The division was made up of thirteen teams this season instead of the usual twelve after controversy during the 2021-22 season.

 La Vila and Gernika finished eleventh and twelfth in 2021-22, but Alcobendas were automatically relegated for fielding an ineligible player.
 This earned La Vila a reprieve from relegation.
 Initially, Gernika were set to be relegated, but they argued that Alcobendas' point reduction meant the Madrid side technically finished bottom, and that they were therefore denied their rightful opportunity to play off against the runner-up from the Division B playoffs, Belenos RC.

 The Spanish Rugby Federation ruled that denying either team - Gernika or Belenos - a place in the top flight would be unfair.

+As the division had an extra team, two teams were automatically relegated (instead of one) and the team finishing eleventh contested a playoff against the runner-up from the División B playoffs.